Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Bass and treble delivery varies significantly across users.

-The SteelSeries Arctis Pro Wireless are alright for commuting.
+The SteelSeries Arctis Pro Wireless are passable for commuting.
 You can pair them to your mobile devices via Bluetooth or use them passively with the provided audio cable.
-Although they don’t isolate sound very well, the microphone is retractable and they’re quite comfortable, so they’re an alright option for commuting if you don't mind the over-ear design.
+Although they don't mitigate background noise very well, the microphone is retractable, and they're quite comfortable, so they're an alright option for commuting if you don't mind the over-ear design.

 Pros